dovetail-genomics/dovetail_tools/README.md

-# Omni-C QC
+# Proximity Ligation Libraries QC
 ## Description

-This repo hosts a shell script (`omni-c_qc.bash`), that can be used to perform quick QC on shallowly sequenced Omni-C libraries.
-It is also appropriate for DpnII Hi-C libraries.
+This repo hosts a shell script (`omni-c_qc.bash`), that can be used to perform quick QC on shallowly sequenced proximity ligation libraries.
 We align and postprocess the data using the [pipeline](https://data.4dnucleome.org/resources/data-analysis/hi_c-processing-pipeline?redirected_from=%2Fhelp%2Fanalysis-and-visualization%2Fhi_c-processing-pipeline)  recommended by the 4DN consortium.

 ## Requirements